Chocolate Chip Cookie Dough Bites

 - When eggs are cooked, put on a plate and top with avocado, salt, and pepper. [feel free to add in cheese or other vegetables, such as zucchini or leeks]

-kattsto asked: This is fantastic, it IS so frustrating figuring out foods I can eat and while trying to eat healthy, keep this up it's amazing!
+kattsto said: This is fantastic, it IS so frustrating figuring out foods I can eat and while trying to eat healthy, keep this up it's amazing!

 Thank you so much!!